|Origins||Settled in 1827 and annexed in 1869|

 By 1970 all funding was pulled from CVL Inc and the gang went back to being destructive and violent, they also heavily indulged in the drug trade, infecting the North Lawndale community with Heroin.

 North Lawndale continued to deteriorate over the next few decades as bombed out abandoned buildings and homes became common sight and vacant lots lined the streets of this neighborhood.
 Junkies and vagrants walk the streets at night while prostitutes and drug dealers run the street corners.
 Gangs such as Vice Lords, New Breeds, Black Souls, Gangster Disciples and Four Corner Hustlers rule these streets and shoot each other dead over drug turf.
+Starting in the early 1970s black residents were beginning to move out in large numbers as many could no longer stand the crime and deterioration.
+As families continued to move out more and more shuttered properties and vacant lots became a common site.

 I cannot say much positive about this neighborhood as it is one of Chicago’s worst and has been for a long time.
 Sure there has been some positivity and neighborhood repair; however, the decay and danger far outweighs the positive.
 This is perhaps the second most blighted neighborhood in Chicago right behind Englewood, as several buildings have been left abandoned for decades and every block has at least a few shuttered buildings or homes.
 This is still an active gang war zone and Vice Lords are still here and strong.